Kroger: Pharmacy Group

 Kroger previously owned and operated the SupeRx drug store chain.
 In 1985, Kroger outbid Rite Aid for the Hook's Drug Stores chain, based in Indianapolis, Indiana, and combined it with SupeRx to become Hook's-SupeRx.
 In 1994, Kroger decided to exit the stand-alone drugstore business and sold its Hook's and SupeRx stores to Revco, which later was sold to CVS.

 Today, Kroger operates 2,252 pharmacies, most of which are located inside its supermarkets.
 The Kroger Pharmacies continue as a profitable portion of the business and have been expanding to now include pharmacies in City Market, Dillons, Fred Meyer, Fry's, King Soopers, QFC, Ralphs, Harris Teeter, Smith's Food and Drug, and Kroger Supermarkets.

 Supermarket Petroleum Group

 Since 1998, Kroger has added fuel centers in the parking lots of its supermarkets.
 More recently, the company has begun opening standalone fuel centers, often near stores whose parking lots could not accommodate a fuel center.
 As of Q2 2022, Kroger operated 1,629 supermarket fuel centers.

 In 2006, Kroger introduced a new common logo for all of its convenience store chains that is now also used at the fuel centers of all of its supermarket chains—a rhombus with a white, stylized image of the continental United States in the center bordered by four colored areas: dark blue representing the Pacific Ocean, red representing Canada, green representing the Atlantic Ocean, and yellow representing the Gulf of Mexico.
+This logo is also still used at the convenience stores that were sold to EG Group in 2018.